About Me

 Teaching Assistantship at Warwick

-I have been a teaching assistant at Warwick for CS409 - Algorithmic Game Theory, CS259 - Formal Languages, and CS260 - Algorithms at Warwick.
+I have been a teaching assistant at the University of Warwick for CS409 - Algorithmic Game Theory, CS259 - Formal Languages, and CS260 - Algorithms.

 Teaching Assistantship at CMI